-A PMO is typically created within an organisation to address a few specific issues, often focusing on implementing basic project management processes, introducing simple tools, and aiding the professional growth and competency of its project managers.
-As it evolves, a PMO starts to perform a wider spectrum of activities and matures in both process and approach.
+A PMO is typically created to address a few specific issues, often focusing on the implementation of basic project management processes, introducing simple tools, and aiding the professional growth and competency of its project managers.
+As it evolves, a PMO performs a wider spectrum of activities and matures in both process and approach.